Diffusion Language Models Are Versatile Protein Learners

 Published in ICML, 2024

-DPLM is a protein language model that unifies protein sequence generation and understanding.
+DPLM is a protein language model that unifies generation and understanding.
 It uses discrete diffusion to provide a global receptive field, making it well suited for modeling 3D spatial dependencies among amino acids.
-DPLM achieves state-of-the-art protein sequence generation performance and outperforms Meta’s ESM2 on protein understanding benchmarks.
-Models at 150M, 650M, and 3B parameters further demonstrate scalable performance improvements.
+After generative pre-training on ~45M protein sequences, DPLM achieves SOTA protein sequence generation performance, outperforms ESM2 on protein understanding benchmarks, supports conditional/classifier-guided generation, and scales effectively from 150M to 650M and 3B parameters.

 Code: https://github.com/bytedance/dplm